Share:

 Belondrade

-Belondrade y Lurton is extremely popular and sells out almost instantly upon release.
-With its recognizable label (completely orange), it is a wine that also stands out on the shelf or table.
-In the early years after its release, it was simply dubbed “etiqueta naranja” by the Spanish, a name by which it is still recognized today.
+Belondrade y Lurton is a masterpiece that blends tradition, terroir, and innovation, ensuring that every bottle is as special as its legacy.
+Extremely popular, it sells out almost instantly after release.
+With its unmistakable, fully orange label, it stands out not only on the shelf but also on the table.
+In the early years after its release, Spaniards nicknamed it “Etiqueta Naranja” (“Orange Label”), a name by which it is still recognized today.

 Awards